odoo/documentation/accounting/bank/misc/interbank.rst

    :align: center

 That is because we did not import the bank statement confirming the departure and arrival of the money.
-It’s thus necessary to import your bank statement and reconcile the payment with the correct bank statement line.
+It's thus necessary to import your bank statement and reconcile the payment with the correct bank statement line.
 Once you receive your bank statements click the **new statement** button of the corresponding bank to import them.